2021 Property Tax

 - For Utilities enter the 13 digit account number (without spaces) shown on the top left hand corner of your utility bill located under the Town of Oliver phone and fax numbers.

-- For taxes, enter the 11 digit account number (without spaces) shown on top right corner of your property tax notice.
+- For Property Taxes, enter the 11 digit account number (without spaces) shown on top right corner of your property tax notice.